MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: Motivation

 Unfortunately, finding the optimal GPU partition for a given workload mix is challenging because it requires experimentally evaluating the performance corresponding to different MIG partition configurations, which is time- and cost-prohibitive.

 First, the number of possible MIG partition configurations is many and each configuration needs to be in effect for a certain duration for estimating its corresponding performance with high confidence.
 Second, each MIG configuration performance evaluation requires resetting the GPU, hence, disrupting the progress of all co-located jobs (it takes about 4 seconds for each GPU MIG reconfiguration).
 All jobs need to be restored back to their execution state when a new MIG configuration is put in effect.
 This requirement generates additional time and I/O overhead.
-The corresponding checkpoint overhead and the application restart time after MIG reconfiguration can be from seconds to minutes in practice. \textit{In contrast, exploring different resource sharing levels of a job in MPS mode does not disrupt the execution of other jobs, all jobs in the GPU can execute concurrently in any MPS configuration.} \textit{\textbf{\sol{} takes a novel approach that combines the best of both worlds of MPS and MIG}} -- \sol{} estimates the overall performance of different MIG configurations via quickly configurable MPS resource sharing levels instead of experimentally evaluating the MIG configurations exhaustively.
-This allows \sol{} to avoid the overhead of exploring different interference-free MIG resource partitions.
-Instead, \sol{} leverages the quick and more flexible, but interference-prone MPS GPU sharing mechanism to project the performance in the interference-free GPU partition situation (MIG).
-Ultimately, \sol{} uses this knowledge to determine the near-optimal MIG GPU resource partition to yield higher throughput and lower job completion time (more performance-efficient colocation reduces the job queue wait time).
+The corresponding checkpoint overhead and the application restart time after MIG reconfiguration can be from seconds to minutes in practice. \textit{In contrast, exploring different resource sharing levels of a job in MPS mode does not disrupt the execution of other jobs, all jobs in the GPU can execute concurrently in any MPS configuration.}